zhang-tao-whu/DVIS_Plus/README.md

 </div>

 ## News
 - DVIS-DAQ achieves 57.1 AP on the OVIS dataset and also sets a new SOTA performance on YTVIS19/21 and VIPSeg.
-The code will be released in this repository.
+The code will be released in this repository and [DAQ-VS](https://github.com/SkyworkAI/DAQ-VS).
 The paper is available at [DVIS-DAQ: Improving Video Segmentation via Dynamic Anchor Queries](https://arxiv.org/pdf/2404.00086.pdf) and the project page can be found in [project page](https://zhang-tao-whu.github.io/projects/DVIS_DAQ/).
 - DVIS and DVIS++ achieved **1st place** in the VPS Track of the PVUW challenge at CVPR 2023. `2023.5.25`
 - DVIS and DVIS++ achieved **1st place** in the VIS Track of the 5th LSVOS challenge at ICCV 2023. `2023.8.15`